simard-landscape-lab/orinoco/README.md

 # Installation

-Both of these installations are based on python 3.7+ using anaconda and conda within a virtual environment.
+The installations are based on python 3.7+ using anaconda and conda within a virtual environment.
+Generally, this is accomplished as follows:

-## Generally

 1. Create a virtual environment using the `requirements.txt`
 2. Install orinoco downloading this repo and `pip install .`

-We contributed to a GIS and remote sensing tutorial with related instructions setting up the environment [here](https://github.com/cmarshak/sari-tutorial).
 More explicitly, using the anaconda distribution for Mac or Windows:

 1. `conda create --name orinoco_env python=3.7`